John Gerzema: Education

 Gerzema received a bachelor's degree in marketing from Ohio State University in 1983 and his master's degree in Integrated Marketing from the Medill School of Journalism at Northwestern University in 1987.
 In 2014, Gerzema was inducted into the Medill Hall of Achievement.

 Career

 Gerzema worked as an account supervisor at Campbell Mithun from 1987 to 1992, providing account services and brand management to a diverse array of blue-chip marketers.
 In 1992 Gerzema joined Fallon Worldwide, an international marketing company.
-While there, he co-founded account planning at Fallon Minneapolis, served as planning director and managing partner of Fallon New York (1997-2000).
+While there, he co-founded account planning at Fallon Minneapolis, and was planning director and managing partner of Fallon New York (1997-2000).

 In 2004, Gerzema joined Young & Rubicam as chief insights officer, overseeing oversees account planning, research, and analytics.
-In early 2011, Gerzema became executive chairman of BAV Consulting, a division of Burson Marsteller and the company that is responsible for BrandAsset® Valuator, a global brand database and management tool.
+In early 2011, Gerzema became executive chairman of BAV Consulting, a division of Burson Marsteller and the company that is responsible for BrandAsset Valuator, a global brand database and management tool.
 In 2017, Gerzema became CEO of Harris Insights & Analytics (Ref).

 He is also a fellow with the Athena Center for Leadership Studies at Barnard College.